Megyn Kelly: 2017–2018: NBC News

-2019–present: After NBC
+2020–present: Independent Media

 Kelly announced the launch of Devil May Care Media, her media production company, on September 10, 2020, with a podcast, The Megyn Kelly Show.
-Its first episode premiered on September 28.
+Its first episode premiered on September 28, 2020.
 On July 6, 2021, it was announced that the podcast would move to Sirius XM on September 7, 2021, to broadcast weekdays at 12 noon ET on the talk radio channel Triumph, along with a video simulcast available to Sirius XM subscribers.